Port Freeport: Population

 As a Deep-Draft port, Freeport complements, and competes with, other ports along the Gulf Coast in handling exports, import and coastwise shipping helping to propel Texas into the 10th largest economy in the world.
 Publicly owned and operated deep-draft warehousing and terminal facilities for general cargo are located in the Brazos Harbor Turning Basin.
 Foreign trade and interstate commerce are primary functions of the Port.

 The population of Brazoria county was 76,000 in 1960; 108,000 in 1970 and is 346,300 in 2015, 374,264 in 2019, 379,641 in 2020.
 This is a growth rate of 22.45% since 2010.

 Value

-Typically, large scale infrastructures and public investments have their value measured by their effect on commerce, employment, or incomes produced which is referred to as Economic Impact.
+Typically, large scale infrastructures and public investments have their value measured by their effect on commerce, employment, or incomes, and is referred to as economic impact.
 Every few years Port Freeport commissions a study to value the economic impact on the community as a part of evaluating the performance of the organization.

 Studies at Port Freeport look at seaport activity, values of imports/exports, business revenue, payroll, direct jobs, re-spending, local purchases, induced jobs, and indirect jobs.
 These measures allow analysts to measure economic impact.

-A study conducted in 1970 identified the economic impact at $1.7Billion and projected it to reach $7.2 Billion by 2000.
+A study conducted in 1970 identified the economic impact at $1.7 Billion and projected it to reach $7.2 Billion by 2000.
 Per capita income was measured at $3,200 and projected to reach $5,570 by 2000.